Friday, September 23, 2016 at 4:30p.m.

-The Rabindranath Tagore Endowment in Modern Indian Literature was established in May 1999 thanks to the generous support of Professor Emeritus Narahari Umanath Prabhu and his wife Mrs. Suman (Sumi) Prabhu.
-Professor and Mrs. Prabhu sought to honor Rabindranath Tagore, a celebrated literatus and musician, one of the great luminaries of the late 19th and early 20th centuries.
+The Endowment in Modern Indian Literature was established in May 1999 thanks to the generous support of Professor Emeritus Narahari Umanath Prabhu and his wife Mrs. Suman (Sumi) Prabhu.
+Professor and Mrs. Prabhu sought to honor Rabindranath Tagore, a celebrated literatus and musician, recognized as one of the great luminaries of the late 19th and early 20th centuries.

 This event is free and open to the public.

 For more information on Ranjit Hoskote, see here.